Heading on a road trip? Be sure the car & the family are ready with this free printable checklist and tips for what to do before a long car trip!

 10 Things to Do before Your Next Road Trip

-And it's a great life skill for them to learn because one day soon, they will have their own car and should know how to take care of it.
+It's a great life skill for your kids to learn because one day soon, they will have their own car and family -- so they should know what goes into prepping & planning for a great trip!

 Clean Out the (Messy) Car!